Chart Color Schemes

 Lucas hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-The median age in Lucas is 32 years, which is notably lower than Rest of Vic.'s average of 43 and substantially under the Australian median of 38.
-Compared to Rest of Vic., Lucas has a higher concentration of residents aged 25-34 (18.3%) but fewer residents aged 55-64 (5.5%).
-According to the 2021 Census, the proportion of residents aged 25 to 34 increased from 16.7% to 18.3%.
-Conversely, the proportion of residents aged 55 to 64 decreased from 6.6% to 5.5%.
-By 2041, Lucas is expected to experience notable shifts in its age composition, with the 25 to 34 age group projected to grow by 68%, reaching 1,373 people from 818.
+The median age in Lucas is 32 years, which is notably lower than Rest of Vic.'s average of 43 years and also substantially under the Australian median of 38 years.
+Relative to Rest of Vic., Lucas has a higher concentration of residents aged 25-34 years (18.3%) but fewer residents aged 55-64 years (5.5%).
+According to the 2021 Census, the age group of 25 to 34 years has grown from 16.7% to 18.3% of the population.
+Conversely, the age group of 55 to 64 years has declined from 6.6% to 5.5%.
+By 2041, Lucas is expected to see notable shifts in its age composition.
+Leading this demographic shift, the age group of 25 to 34 years will grow by 56%, reaching 1,384 people from 889.
+Meanwhile, both age groups of 75 to 84 years and 55 to 64 years are expected to see reduced numbers.